 Canadians aged 18 to 25, owed on average $8,847 per person at the beginning of 2020.
 The average consumer debt for 26 to 35-year-olds was $18,398, $28,863 for the 36-45-year-olds, $30,000 for people aged between 56-65, and people over 65 had an average debt of $16,491.

 Data from Statistics Canada shows that only 30.2% of Canadians are debt-free.
 The percentage is bigger among households led by people aged 65 or older at 56.7%.
 However, the number of senior households that have debt has increased in the last few decades mostly because of bigger mortgages and increased use of credit cards.

-The main driver behind the increased spending in the mortgage sector were low interest rates combined with rises in property prices.
+The main driver behind the increased spending in the mortgage sector was low-interest rates combined with rises in property prices.
 This could be a worry as the main cause behind the 2008/2009 financial crisis was lucrative mortgage interest rates that allowed many people to buy properties they couldn’t afford once the rates rose again.

-Majority of Canadian households live in mortgaged homes.
-According to the statistics, only 34% of Canadian homeowners have mortgage free properties.
+The majority of Canadian households live in mortgaged homes.
+According to the statistics, only 34% of Canadian homeowners have mortgage-free properties.
 These households are also more likely to have no other household debts, either.